 □ Get there early

 You need to arrive at least 15minutes before your exam starts.
-However, it’s worth getting there earlier than this to have time to calm down and get into exam mode.
+However, it’s worth getting there earlier than this in order to have time to calm down and get into exam mode.

 □ Last minute preparations